berkeleybop/berkeleybop.github.io/best_practice/python_environments.md

 ## Managing Python Versions and Virtual Environments with uv

-Most projects we work on require Python 3.8 or greater.
-A few projects may require an even later version.
+Most projects we work on require Python 3.9 or greater.
+Many require a later version.
 In either case it is necessary to be able to have multiple versions of Python installed and easily switch between them, as well as manage project-specific dependencies.
 We use [uv](https://github.com/astral-sh/uv) to handle both Python version management and virtual environments.

 ### Installing uv